-A8: The main shut off is in a metal box on the exterior of your unit next to the condenser.
-This will provide all necessary power for the mini-split system and is controlled with an on/off lever.
+A8: The main shut off is located in a metal box on the exterior of your unit next to the condenser.
+This will provide all necessary power to the mini-split system and is controlled with an on/off lever.